-Windows Phone App Studio launched by Microsoft to simplify the app-making processAlex Wagner - Deputy Managing Editor, News Desk
+Windows Phone App Studio launched by Microsoft to simplify the app-making processAlex Wagner - Editorial Director of News and Content

 It seems like applications are always a topic of discussion when it comes to Windows Phone, whether it's talk of a hot app that's finally made it to the platform, or some other app that still hasn't made the leap from Android or iOS.
 Today's news is no different, but this time we're covering a tool that Microsoft says can help everyone to create a Windows Phone app and contribute to the ecosystem.